Abhayamudra

 Dewi Sri (Parvati) with her right hand in the abhayamudra.
 Bali, Indonesia.

 The abhayamudra (अभयमुद्रा) is a mudra (gesture) that is the gesture of reassurance and safety, which dispels fear and accords divine protection and bliss in Hinduism, Buddhism, and other Indian religions.
-The right hand is raised to shoulder height, with the palm is facing outward and the fingers pointing upwards This is one of the earliest mudras found depicted on a number of Hindu, Buddhist, Jain, and Sikh images.
+The right hand is raised to shoulder height, with the palm facing outward and the fingers pointing upwards This is one of the earliest mudras found depicted on a number of Hindu, Buddhist, Jain, and Sikh images.